 At 9.30pm on Sunday the Khathi family were bedding down for the night.
 Their helper, Mabongi Msani, was taking down the washing outside.
+A scream.
+As the family came running, a man in shorts and a blue zip-up track top jumped over the boundary wall.
+Bang!
+Bang!

 Since the beginning of the year KwaZulu-Natal Lower South Coast deputy mayor Sibongile Khathi (33) has been receiving death threats.
 The attempt on her life at her home in Umzinto this week brought the veracity of the threats home.